jaythad13/Mathematikezettelkasten/Abstract algebra I --- math-171/Group isomorphism theorems.md

 ### The second isomorphism theorem

-The second isomorphism theorem tells us how normal subgroups come together inside a group.
+The second isomorphism theorem tells us how [[Centralisers, centre, normalisers, and stabilisers#_definition _ normaliser, $N_{G}(A)$|normality type conditions]] allow us to take the product of groups.
 For this, we need to define the product of subgroups, and prove that it really is a group.

 ##### _definition, theorem:_ product of subgroups, the product of subgroups is a group